Goulburn: European settlement

 The first recorded settler in Goulburn established 'Strathallan' in 1825 (on the site of the present Police Academy) and a town was originally surveyed in 1828, although moved to the present site of the city in 1833 when the surveyor Robert Hoddle laid it out.

 George Johnson purchased the first land in the area between 1839 and 1842 and became a central figure in the town's development.
 He established a branch store with a liquor licence in 1848.
-The 1841 census records Goulburn had a population of 665 people, 444 males and 211 females.
+The 1841 census records Goulburn had a population of 655 people: 444 males and 211 females.
 This number had jumped to 1,171 inhabitants by 1847, 686 males and 485 females.
 It had a courthouse, police barracks, churches, hospital and post office and was the centre of a great sheep and farming area.

 A telegraph station opened in 1862, by which time there were about 1,500 residents, a blacksmith's shop, two hotels, two stores, the telegraph office and a few cottages.
 The town was a change station (where coach horses were changed) for Cobb & Co by 1855.
 A police station opened the following year and a school in 1858.
 Goulburn was proclaimed a municipal government in 1859 and was made a city in 1863.

 The arrival of the railway in 1869, which was opened on 27 May by the Governor Lord Belmore (an event commemorated by Belmore Park in the centre of the city), along with the completion of the line from Sydney to Albury in 1883, was a boon to the city.
 Later branchlines were constructed to Cooma (opened in 1889) and later extended further to Nimmitabel and then to Bombala, and to Crookwell and Taralga.
 Goulburn became a major railway centre with a roundhouse and engine servicing facilities and a factory which made pre-fabricated concrete components for signal boxes and station buildings.
 The roundhouse is now the Goulburn Rail Heritage Centre with steam, diesel and rolling stock exhibits.
-CFCL Australia operate the Goulburn Railway Workshops.
+Rail First Asset Management (previously known as CFCL Australia) operate the Goulburn Railway Workshops.

 St Saviour's Cathedral, designed by Edmund Thomas Blacket, was completed in 1884 with the tower being added in 1988 to commemorate the Bicentenary of Australia.
 Though completed in 1884, some earlier burials are in the graveyard adjacent to the cathedral.
 St Saviour's is the seat of the Bishop of Canberra and Goulburn.
 The Church of SS Peter and Paul is the former cathedral for the Roman Catholic Archdiocese of Canberra and Goulburn.

 The Goulburn Viaduct was built in 1915 replacing an earlier structure.
 This brick arch railway viaduct spanning the Mulwaree Ponds is the longest on the Main Southern railway line and consists of 13 arches each spanning 13.1 m.